 3. Add the Remove Most Visited Pages Extension to Chrome

 - Some Chrome users can turn off New Tab page’s most visited sites shortcuts with a Top Sites From Site Engagement flag option in earlier 2018/2019 versions of the browser.
-To do that, enter ‘Chrome://flags’ in the URL bar; and press the Return button.
+To do that, enter this in the URL bar and press the Return button:

 - Select Disabled on the drop-down menu for the Top Sites from Site Engagement option.

 - Then press the Relaunch Now button to restart Google Chrome.

 So, that’s how users can remove most visited sites shortcuts from the New Tab page.
 Alternatively, users could just add New Tab page extensions to Chrome instead.